-Table 5: Sensitivity Analysis: Core variables.
-Note: The transaction cost τ{cc} is in the unit of cryptocurrency.
-Since the values are so small, the values are rounded to 7 digits to observe the differences.
+Table 5: Sensitivity analysis: core variables.
+Note: The transaction cost τ{cc} is in the cryptocurrency unit.
+Since the difference between some values are very small, the values are rounded to 7 digits to observe the differences.
 The values of all the variables including the optimal consumption level except φ are complex numbers.
 Thus, real parts of complex numbers are used in this table.